CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/featured_analysis/housing-boston-2030.md

 - intro:
   - title: Housing a changing City - Boston 2030
     short_desc: >
-      In 2014, Mayor Walsh released Housing a Changing City: Boston 2030, the Administration’s comprehensive plan to accommodate Boston's rapid growth and stabilize the housing market over the next 15 years.
+      In 2014, Mayor Walsh released Housing a Changing City - Boston 2030, the Administration’s comprehensive plan to accommodate Boston's rapid growth and stabilize the housing market over the next 15 years.
     description: >